 The bit used in current ACK frame format is the More Data field

 R.4.1.C: The draft specification shall support that BSS Max Idle Period shall be able to set to a longer value (~days) by changing the unit of Max Idle Period larger than 1000 TU (1s).
-The sleep interval unit extension method is TBD [May 2012 meeting minutes].
+[May 2012 meeting minutes].

+An AP advertises its capability of supporting “very long Max Idle Period” in probe response frame and beacon frame as an IE [July 2012 meeting minutes, 11-12/845r0]

+A STA includes its preferred Max Idle Period value in the (Re) Association Request frame, the AP select one of its supported Max Idle Period based on the STA’s preferred Max Idle Period value, and indicates its accepted value to the STA in the (Re)Association Response frame [July 2012 meeting minutes, 11-12/845r0]

 R.4.1.D: The draft specification shall support that the AP shall be able to support multiple Max Idle Periods.
 [May 2012 meeting minutes]